HOW TO GET PREPARED FOR THE INTERVIEW

 If everything goes as planned, you will get a call or email offering you the postion if you’re still interested.
 However, if you notice weeks have gone by and you have not received a job offer, you will get an email stating the following ” Although we are impressed by you and your background, we have decided to go with some of our other candidates at this time.
 Feel free to apply for any of our future job openings.
 Have a nice day!”

 If the scenario above sounds familiar and you weren’t the candidate chosen, don’t feel bad, it happens to all of us.
 The one thing the other candidates did that you forgot to do was get prepared for the interview.
 So let me give you some tips on how to get prepared for the interview:

-- Know where you’re going: Some work from home positions may require you to meet and train in the office before you get to work from home.
+Some work-from-home positions may require you to meet and train in the office before you get to work from home.
 To make sure you are not late for the interview, get familiar with the area.
 If your not familiar with the city, do a test drive to the location a day before the interview, so there are no surprises.
 Remember, Google maps and Waze, don’t always get it right.

 Hopefully, these tips have shown you how to get prepared for the interview.
-Maybe now you have realized that it’s the little things that we forget to do that can make the difference between being the candidate that gets the job offer and the candidate that’s told to have a nice day!
+Maybe now you have realized that it’s the little things that we forget to do that can make all the difference.
+If you follow the key steps we discussed earlier you will be well prepared for your next interview.
+Remember getting prepared for the job interview can be the difference between being the candidate that gets the job offer and the candidate that’s told to have a nice day!